 Gerlach & Empire

-The citizens of Gerlach and Empire welcome us.
-Please be considerate of them in return.
-Drive slowly.
-Don’t block driveways or streets.
+Be considerate of the year-round residents of Gerlach and Empire.
+Drive slowly and carefully, don’t block driveways or streets.
 There are two gas stations, a market, water store, restaurant, and several street vendors.
 If you do pull over to patronize these businesses, please do so safely and avoid causing traffic issues.
 Regular traffic laws apply, and you may be ticketed for obstructing traffic or creating a nuisance.
-Do not replenish your water supply from a private local spigot.
-Water is precious in the desert, and this water belongs to local residents.
-For more info, go to the Local Towns section of the website.
+If parking lots are full, please proceed on your journey..